Committee members 2019-20

 Kathryn Viegas is a Director of Nomos Legal and has practised immigration law since 2003.
 She is an Accredited Specialist in Immigration Law.
 Kathryn graduated with degrees in Psychology and Law from The University of New South Wales.
 She completed her Graduate Diploma in Legal Practice at the Australian National University.
 In 2006, she was awarded a Master of Laws degree from The University of Sydney.
 A migrant herself, Kathryn started her career at the HIV/AIDS Legal Centre before moving into private practice.
 She has worked at a number of boutique immigration law firms, including two that she has helped to establish.
 Throughout her career, Kathryn has advocated for the rights of the most disenfranchised within Australia’s immigration programme, including asylum seekers and people living with HIV and other medical conditions.
 Since 2007, Kathryn has been involved in continuing legal education through her preparation and presentation of CPD programs for Nomos, IARC, the College of Law and other community organisations.
 Since 2016, she has been a contributing author for the LexisNexis online and looseleaf Australian Immigration Law publication.
 In addition to her role at IARC, Kathryn is also a Founding Director of The TLR Foundation, established in memory of a former client to promote bone marrow donation in Australia.

-Lina Tchung is a Director at EY in the financial services assurance practice.
-She has over 16 years of experience at EY, specialising in wealth and asset management and has worked in both Sydney and San Francisco.
+Lina Tchung is Division Director, Internal Audit Division, Risk Management Group, Macquarie Group Ltd. She has over 17 years specialising in wealth and asset management and has worked in both Sydney and San Francisco.
 Lina brings a wealth of experience in Financial Reporting, Statutory Compliance, Risk Management and Governance.
-From 2009 to 2018, Lina was a non-executive director and finance committee member of YWCA NSW, a not-for-profit organisation on the frontline for improving gender equality and eliminating violence against women.
+From 2009 to 2018, Lina was a non-executive director and finance committee member of YWCA NSW, a not-for-profit organisation on the front line for improving gender equality and eliminating violence against women.
 She is a member of the Chartered Accountants Australia & New Zealand and holds a Bachelor of Business (Management) and Bachelor of Commerce from the University of Queensland.

 Rowena is a highly experienced legal practitioner with more than 15 years experience in immigration law and previously in a top tier law firm in e-commerce and privacy.
 She has returned as a Director of Supra Legal, a boutique immigration law firm, after a five year appointment as a Member at the Migration and Refugee Review Tribunals.
 Prior to this she was acting Principal Solicitor and Director at IARC.
 Rowena is a recognised expert in immigration law, having presented seminars and information sessions across a broad range of immigration and citizenship topics.
 She is an MIA Accredited Educator, was named in the AFR’s Best Lawyers list 2019 and has written extensively on Australian immigration and citizenship law, including as the co-author of the 8th edition of The Immigration Kit.